jordanbchilds/Ludwig_2019/README.md

 - [ ] Cheatsheet of useful bash and slurm commands
 - [x] make group_SRRs file
 - [x] extract SRX numbers for prefetch into group__SRX.txt
+- [ ] baseq 20 too low?
+Especially when av baseq is high ~31.
+See spread of baseqs per position and compare between baseq 20 and 30: 1 in 100 vs 1 in 1000. baseq 25.23 = 3 in 1000. proportion of wrong calls per genomic position = Pr(wrong base)\*coverage/16569?

+Questions (add answers to research and reasoning)
+- Mark known low level seq error patterns, statistically compare autocorrelation between potential seq error and not
+- for this dataset and the relationships between clones (time, colony size, model - effectively back one generation, forward two)
+- How distinguishable will random changes in AF be from autocorrelated?
+How accurate can we really expect AF estimate to be? ...Given the amount of information lost when sequencing <- illustrate with graph.
+Model sequencing process (assumming no amplification bias) eg.:
+  - proportion of clone mtDNAs retained/captured after fragmentation, adaptor ligation and size selection: estimated mtDNA copy no.\*efficiency of ligation\*proportion of ligated in correct size range (research).